d3bn4th/Hospital-Management-System/README.md

 #### The advantages of HMS can be pinpointed to the following:
 *	Time-saving Technology
-*	Improved Efficiency by avoiding human errors
+*	Improved Efficiency by avoiding human errors.
 *	Reduces scope for Error
 *	Cost effective and easily manageable
 *	Easy access to patient data with correct patient history